 - The ride itself is lots of fun.
 Riders board a “couch” which takes to the skies.
 The story isn’t super simple but when rides are this much fun, who cares!

 - The mechanics and blend of techniques used in this ride are mind-boggling.
 The bits you see as a rider (physical props, lights and projections) are only half the story.
 We were incredibly lucky to see the ride control room on our visit to Orlando Universal Resort and we were all struck slightly dumb.
 Every couch goes between rails and arms, spun and whizzed around with insane accuracy.
 If one car is out by centimetres, the ride is reset.
-Honestly, this has got to be the cutting edge in ride technology.
+Honestly, this is the cutting edge in ride technology.

 For the next hour or so we wandered in and out of the shops of Hogsmeade.
 There was a lot of debating how to squeeze a giant Pygmy Puff into hand luggage.
 Then we stood drooling over the cauldron cakes and other confections in Honeyduke’s I think I was expecting more Halloween food and drink options around the park but I guess these treats are always spooky.